 The initial chapter of this game guide focuses on discussing the basic elements of the game - getting to know the mechanics of the production will allow you to quickly start enjoying all that the game has to offer.
 You will find a page here with tips on how to start your playthrough, as well as a description of the most important attributes and statistics of your character.
 We have also not forgotten about base building - the guide provides instructions on using the C.A.M.P. system.
-In addition, we have prepared a few proposed builds - thanks to this you will be able to create the ideal character.
+Additionally, we've prepared a list of locations worth visiting at the beginning of the game where you can get armament and other useful items.

 - Starting Tips - what to do, and what not to do in order to survive in a brutal, post-apocalyptic world.